Skip to main content

 If you can't comfortably configure nginx from the command line, harden a Linux box against bots, or troubleshoot a kernel panic, you want managed.
 The premium pays for itself the first time something breaks at midnight.
 If you've been running Linux servers for years and prefer to do it yourself, unmanaged is significantly cheaper and gives you more control.
 Most of the providers on this list offer both, so the choice is yours.

-Here's the part competitors won't tell you.
-The "$14.95/m VPS" headline isn't what you'll actually pay.
+The headline price is rarely the bill.
 By the time you add cPanel licensing, basic management, and the support tier you'll probably want, the cheapest plan often costs more than the apparent mid-tier alternative.
+Here's the realistic monthly cost at the entry tier for each host, with the typical add-ons most people end up needing:

 $18.50/m